Niall O'Meara: Senior

 O'Meara was added to the Tipperary senior team prior to the start of the 2014 National League.
 He made his first appearance for the team on 30 March 2014 when he scored a goal from left corner-forward in a 3-25 to 4-19 defeat of Cork.
 On 4 May 2014, O'Meara again lined out at left corner-forward when Tipperary suffered a 2-25 to 1-27 defeat by Kilkenny in the National League final.
 On 7 September 2014, he was selected amongst the substitutes when Tipperary drew 1-28 to 3-22 with Kilkenny in the All-Ireland final.
 He was again named on the bench for the replay on 27 September 2014 and ended the game on the losing side after a 2-17 to 2-14 defeat.

 On 12 July 2015, O'Meara was selected at left corner-forward when Tipperary faced Waterford in the Munster final.
 He scored three points from play and claimed his first Munster Championship medal following the 0-21 to 0-16 victory.

 O'Meara won a second Munster Championship medal on 10 July 2016 after lining out at left corner-forward in a 5-19 to 0-13 defeat of Waterford in the final.
 On 5 September 2016, he was named amongst the substitutes for Tipperary's All-Ireland final meeting with Kilkenny.
 O'Meara was introduced as a substitute for Dan McCormack at right wing-forward and claimed an All-Ireland medal following a 2-29 to 2-20 victory.

 On 23 April 2017, O'Meara was named on the bench when Tipperary faced Galway in the National League final.
 He was introduced as a substitute for Seán O'Brien at left wing-forward but ended the game on the losing side following a 3-21 to 0-14 defeat.

 O'Meara missed most of the 2018 National League due to injury but returned to the panel in April.

 On 30 June 2019, O'Meara was named on the bench when Tipperary faced Limerick in the Munster final.
 He was introduced as a substitute for Michael Breen at midfield but ended the game on the losing side following a 2-26 to 2-14 defeat.
 On 18 August 2019, O'Meara lined out at centre-forward when Tipperary faced Kilkenny in the All-Ireland final.
 He scored his first championship goal during the game and collected a second All-Ireland winners' medal following the 3-25 to 0-20 victory.

+On 3 November 2023, O'Meara announced his retirement from inter-county hurling.